andreasdominik/Susi/docs/src/pages/install.md

 ```

 #### Google cloud services:
-if google services are used for text-to-speech (TTS)
+If google services are used for text-to-speech (TTS)
 or speech-to-text (STT) the required softwate must be set up:
 Go through Google's tutorial
 [Quickstart: Using the command line](https://cloud.google.com/text-to-speech/docs/quickstart-protocol).